Bob Costas: 'The NFL's overtime rule...remains an idiocy'

-Bob Costas isn’t a fan of NBA teams shooting so many threes and now the legendary broadcaster is letting it be known he isn’t exactly a fan of the NFL overtime rules either.
+Bob Costas isn’t a fan of NBA teams shooting so many threes.
+Now, the legendary broadcaster is letting it be known he isn’t exactly a fan of the NFL overtime rules either.

 “The NFL’s overtime rule, as the ref is tossing the coin and explaining it, remains an idiocy,” Costas explained.
 “You score on the first possession, if you score a touchdown, the game is over.
 And this is the same rule in the postseason?
 It’s gonna bite them in the Super Bowl eventually.
 It almost did in the Bengals-Rams Super Bowl.
 They almost went to overtime with that ridiculous rule in place and it’s so easily correctable.”

-The NFL owners approved a modified overtime rule ensuring possession for both teams in playoff games.
+The NFL owners approved a modified overtime rule ensuring possession for both teams in playoff games ahead of last season.
 This came following Kansas City’s 42-36 win over Buffalo in which Bills quarterback Josh Allen was unable to touch the ball because the Chiefs marched down the field and scored.

 Overtime rules in the postseason consist of as many 15-minute periods as are necessary until there is a winner, instead of the single 10-minute overtime period in the regular season.
 Both teams will now get at least one possession, even if the team that has the first possession scores a touchdown.